TimTr/dotfiles/README.md

   ./setup.sh
 ```

-If the above fails on macOS, ensure you have Xcode installed.
-Once run, you can type `dotfiles.sh` from at any time via the PATH to reset your config.
-For instance, if you want to restore the `~/local.sh` file to default config, first delete it then run `dotfiles.sh`.
+Once installed, you can always run `dotfiles.sh` from the PATH to reset your config.
+For instance, simply delete the `~/local.sh` file and then run `dotfiles.sh` to restore it to the default config.
 You can also run `help.sh` to see additional functionality.
+If the above install fails on macOS ensure you have Xcode installed.

 More detailed [documentation is available](https://timtr.github.io/dotfiles/Docs/) as a work in progress.